Democratic Candidates Target Tech Giants, Who Are Major Party Donors

 "We have to start devising a system that helps more Americans share in the gains from growth in companies like Amazon, instead of just being able to access cheap goods," he said.

-Democrat candidates are experimenting with how tech regulation translates into stump speeches.
+Democratic candidates are experimenting with how tech regulation translates into stump speeches.
 Klobuchar and Yang's messages didn't excite people as much as Warren's blunter call.
 Her speech ended in a mob of adoring fans, including a few tech workers, who embraced her, pledging their support and money, and asking for selfies.
 As a party, the challenge will be to galvanize supporters in tech while taking on the industry.